Judiciary of Poland: Length of proceedings

 The problem with the length of proceedings has been recognised by both Polish and international courts.
-According to the statistics provided by the European Court of Human Rights (ECHR), from the time since Poland joined the Council of Europe in November 1991, out of 1,027 judgments that found Poland guilty of breaches of the European Convention on Human Rights, the biggest share of them – 445 judgments – concerned excessively lengthy proceedings.
+According to the statistics provided by the European Court of Human Rights (ECHR), from the time since Poland joined the Council of Europe in November 1991, out of 1,057 judgments that found Poland guilty of breaches of the European Convention on Human Rights, the biggest share of them – 452 judgments – concerned excessively lengthy proceedings.
 The ECHR ruled in 2015 in Rutkowski et al. v.
 Poland that Poland offered inadequate protections for parties who suffer from long court proceedings, some of which have been dragged for years, despite a law, itself created after as a result of another ECHR case, theoretically aiming to address the problem.
 The Constitutional Tribunal wrote in the reasonings of a 2011 case that a civil lawsuit was "expensive and long", and the vice-minister of justice said the same in 2014.
 The length of proceedings caused cases such as the murder of Grzegorz Przemyk by Communist authorities in 1983 to be closed inconclusively as the indictments went past the prescriptive period.

 According to a 2020 survey of Polish lawyers and attorneys at law, 95.8% of those professionals said that the excessive length of proceedings had a systemic character; they also said that problems occurred both on the judicial and the prosecutorial side.
 Various reasons were suggested for those problems.
-Some were complaining about excessive caseloads (14.38 million cases per year for fewer than 10,000 judges) and overbroad spectrum of cases under the purview of the courts; others blamed delays in requesting and delivering opinions of expert witnesses, while the Civil Development Forum, a think tank, suggested that bad work organisation and an excess of managerial positions distracting from adjudication of cases was at fault.
+Some were complaining about excessive caseloads (14.67 million cases per year for fewer than 10,000 judges) and overbroad spectrum of cases under the purview of the courts; others blamed delays in requesting and delivering opinions of expert witnesses, bad management practices, low salaries of law clerks and poor quality of law while the Civil Development Forum, a think tank, suggested that an excess of managerial positions distracting from adjudication of cases was at fault.
 At the same time, most lawyers were afraid to make complaints about inadequate speed of processing the case for fear of angering the judge, and only 12% believed that this tool was effective.
-According to a November 2021 poll by Rzeczpospolita, 54% of respondents did not believe that the proceeded reforms of the judiciary would speed up the decision-making process.
+According to a November 2021 poll by Rzeczpospolita, 54% of respondents did not believe that the reforms of the judiciary offered by the Law and Justice party would speed up the decision-making process.